Questions you might ask?

 During May and the first few weeks of June, the birds have a generational drive to come inside the barn.
 Much effort has been done to limit birds entering the barn- several layers of wire netting in the eaves and surrounding the bank part have limited this problem.
 Yet, we recommend if tables are setup ahead, they should be covered until shortly before event.
 During other months, this seems to be a rare problem.
 Of course, they disappear when guests arrive.
 Snakes are not my favorite species, and they are around but have been told to stay away from my barn, and they seem to spread the word to other "varmints".

-The barn should be returned to the condition found within 4 hours of event leased end time.
-If an event is not scheduled for the next day, this time can be extended with written/email permission within 2 weeks before event.
+The barn should be returned to the condition found at the conclusion event leased time.
+If an event is not scheduled for the next day, this time can be extended with written/email permission within weeks before event.
 Saturday events can "book" the day after for half-price.
-For an extra fee ($150) we can do a basic cleanup-- folding tables & chairs and returning to them to the barn and removal of trash bags after the event.
+For an extra fee we can do a basic cleanup-- folding tables & chairs and returning to them to the barn and removal of trash bags after the event.
 Decorations left behind are considered discards.
 Clients are responsible for communicating to caterers or other vendors that may also provide the service.
 The damage deposit and other charges may result if cleanup is inadequate or not within leased time period.